zettaMarge/cart-315/Process/README.md

 ### Dev Notes
 Going w/ a Jetpac (1983) recreation instead.
 Having some issue making the raycast + lineRenderer work (nts: check values during play mode to see how to fix + keep script in PlayerControl)

+Got it to work w/ a certain number of lasers at all times (hooray!!).
+However, raycast collision detection is too precise & doesnt work well.
+Research indicates to use CircleCast as replacement.
+Also, it looks like theres a glitchy one near the starting position when I fire repeatedly, idk if it's functional or how to remove it, but no biggie.

+CircleCast addendum: the raycast would collide w/ the player, changed it to CircleCastAll and iterated to find a hit w/ an enemy.